sabeelmansuri/Epigenomics/README.md

 However, in this paper, we wish to look beyond the genome.
 Instead, we introduce the topic of epigenomics, the analysis of gene expression that is not attributable to mutations to the DNA sequence of a genome.
 Rather, epigenetic expression alteration is caused by biochemical interactions with various proteins and other compounds.

-We will describe the biology of the two most well-known epigenomic modifications: [DNA Methylation](#Biology-DNA-Methylation) and [Histone Modifications](#Biology-Histone-Modifications).
-Then, we will describe the analytical techniques used to quantify each epigenomic modification.
+We will breifly describe the biology of the two most well-known epigenomic modifications: [DNA Methylation](#Biology-DNA-Methylation) and [Histone Modifications](#Biology-Histone-Modifications).
+Then, we will describe in detail the analytical techniques and technologies used to quantify each epigenomic modification.

 ## Biology: DNA Methylation
 ### Please note the DNA Methylation section is incomplete, and more will be added.